debatelab/deepa2/README.md

 We welcome contributions to this repository, especially scripts that port existing datasets to the DeepA2 Framework.
 Within this repo, a code module that transforms data into the DeepA2 format contains

-1. a Builder class that describes how DeepA2 examples will be constructed and that implements the abstract `core.Builder` interface (such as, e.g., `nli_builder.ESNLIBuilder`);
+1. a Builder class that describes how DeepA2 examples will be constructed and that implements the abstract `builder.Builder` interface (such as, e.g., `builder.entailmentbank_builder.EnBankBuilder`);
-2. a DataLoader which provides a method for loading the raw data as a 🤗 Dataset object (such as, for example, `aifdb_builder.AIFDBLoader`) -- you may use `core.DataLoader` as is in case the data is available in a way compatible with 🤗 Dataset;
+2. a DataLoader which provides a method for loading the raw data as a 🤗 Dataset object (such as, for example, `builder.entailmentbank_builder.EnBankLoader`) -- you may use `deepa2.DataLoader` as is in case the data is available in a way compatible with 🤗 Dataset;
-3. dataclasses which describe the features of the raw data and the preprocessed data, and which extend the dummy classes `core.RawExample` and `core.PreprocessedExample`;
+3. dataclasses which describe the features of the raw data and the preprocessed data, and which extend the dummy classes `deepa2.RawExample` and `deepa2.PreprocessedExample`;
 4. a collection of unit tests that check the concrete Builder's methods (such as, e.g., `tests/test_esnli.py`);
 5. a documentation of the pipeline (as for example in `docs/esnli.md`).